Aletsch Glacier Hike

 Hiking signs at Roti Chumme

-Once at Roti Chumme you’ve just to walk one more kilometer and you’ll reach the turning point to go either to the Märjelensee lake and the Gletscherstübe mountain hut or to go to the entrance of the glacier.
+Once at Roti Chumme, you just have to walk one more kilometer and you’ll reach the turning point to go either to the Märjelensee lake and the Gletscherstübe mountain hut or to the entrance of the glacier.

-If you arrive here early in the afternoon you can still go down to the entrance of the glacier and make your way after to the Märjelensee and Vordersee lakes.
+If you arrive here early in the afternoon, you can still go down to the entrance of the glacier and make your way to the Märjelensee and Vordersee lakes.

 In this case, you want to make it to the entrance of the glacier, from the turning point where I launched the drone up you’ve to go down an inclination of around 80m.

-From my sunset spot to the Gletscherstübe mountain hut, you still have to walk around 2kms, and if you go in October as I did you will already find some ice on the floor, and without light, it might be a bit dangerous to walk, so be careful.
+From my sunset spot to the Gletscherstübe mountain hut, you still have to walk around 2 km, and if you go in October as I did, you will already find some ice on the floor, and without light, it might be a bit dangerous to walk, so be careful.

 Aletsch Glacier, Monch, Eiger and Konkordiaplatz